2004-05 Phoenix Suns Roster

 The Phoenix Suns of the National Basketball Association ended the 2004-05 season with a record of 62 wins and 20 losses, finishing first in the NBA's Pacific Division of the Western Conference.
 The team compiled a postseason mark of 9-6.

-The Suns led the league with 9,054 points.
-Phoenix allowed 8,470 points, most in the circuit.
-Amare Stoudemire netted a team-leading 2,080 points for the squad, while Shawn Marion scored 18 or more per game, too.
+Phoenix led the league with 9,054 points.
+The club allowed 8,470 points, most in the circuit.
+Amare Stoudemire netted a team-leading 2,080 points for the Suns, while Shawn Marion scored 18 or more per game, too.
 Shawn Marion contributed 915 rebounds.
-Steve Nash dished out 861 assists for the team.
+Steve Nash dished out 861 assists for the squad.

 On the defensive side of the ball, Shawn Marion added 163 steals, and Amare Stoudemire swatted 130 opponent shot attempts.